2007 – 3rd May – Warwick District Council Elections – Kenilworth

 TORIES GAIN ONE SEAT FROM LIB-DEMS – DUE TO SWITCH

-The Conservatives gained one seat in Kenilworth due to long-standing Liberal Democrat, Dave Shilton switching to the Tories.
+In the end, the Conservatives gained one seat in Kenilworth due to long-standing Liberal Democrat, Dave Shilton switching to the Tories.
 He retained his seat in Park Hill, topped the poll with 1681 votes, the largest in all three wards.

-The Switch
+The Resuffle

-Alan Cockburn and Pauline Edwards, who had held seats in St. John’s did not seek re-election.
+Alan Cockburn and Pauline Edwards, who held seats in St. John’s did not seek re-election.
 So the Conservatives had a small ‘reshuffle’ of candidates around the wards.
 John Hatfield moved from Abbey to St. John’s and Richard Davies from Park Hill also to St. John’s.
 This helped two new recruits get elected, Andrew Mobbs and George Illingworth.

 In the district overall, the Tories gained 7 seats and now have 24 councillors, Labour and Lib-Dems have 9 each plus 4 Independents.
 This gives them a two seat majority in the 46-seat council.
 The first time in 12 years they have control.